microsoft/terminal/doc/specs/#7335 - Console Allocation Policy.md

 >
 > If python.exe specifies **detached**, Console APIs will fail until a console is allocated.

-Python could work around this by calling [`AllocConsole`] if it can be detected that console I/O is required, or `GetConsoleWindow`/`ShowWindow` if it can detect that the user wants to interact with the hidden console session.
+Python could work around this by calling [`AllocConsole`] if it can be detected that console I/O is required.

 #### Downlevel